segersniels/segersniels.github.io/_posts/2018-04-12-auto-deploying-go-binaries-to-github.md

 title: Auto deploying Go binaries to Github
 ---

-I used to tell people to `curl` the binary of tools I wrote and store it in their /usr/local/bin directory directly from a `bin` directory on Github for most of my tools.
+I used to tell people to `curl` the binary of tools I wrote and store it in their `/usr/local/bin` directory.
+A fast and easy way, but without any automated changelog or versioning control as people always downloaded the latest version.

 Ofcourse this changed when I started developing them in Javascript and having everyone install through `npm`.
 But as I recently started developing in Go, I encountered some issues.
 As far as Go goes, there isn't exactly an `npm` alternative for people to quickly install binaries.
 And having them install directly through a curl just takes away the versioning control of a tool.